evkx/evkx.github.io/content/models/skoda/enyaq_iv/Enyaq_iV80x/_index.md

 ## Interior

-You can choose between two types of seats with preconfigured materials.
 The seat layout is the traditional five seats with two in front and three in the rear.

 ### First row seats